ChibgatullahMinhaz/find-flatmate-clint/README.md

   Users can register and log in using email/password or Google login via Firebase.

 - 🛡 **Protected Routes**
-  Pages like “Add Listing”, “My Listings”, and “Details” are accessible only to logged-in users.
+  Pages like “Add Listing”, “My Listings”, “Details” and “Update” are accessible only to logged-in users.

 - 📄 **CRUD Functionalities**
   Users can create, read, update, and delete their roommate posts.